Christmas is filled with yummy treats, beautiful gifts and Christmas carols.

 If you are the one feeling excluded, pull your spouse aside.
 Lovingly let them know you understand they do not see their family often and you understand they want to spend maximum time with them.
 Then gently let them know you are feeling excluded.

-At the end of the glorious Christmas season, you and your spouse can be more connected than before.
-And isn’t that what we all really want?
-A closer, more intimate relationship with the one we love the most.
+At the end of the Christmas season, you and your spouse can be more connected than before.
+Merry Christmas.

 Kindra Warner is a marriage group facilitator at Grace Christian Center in Killeen and a Herald correspondent.